mail mail@stemandmusic.in

 3. Every Coordinate System is composed of a Set of Directions (Curved, Straight Line or a Combination of Both) called Coordinate Axes along which the measurements/calculations are done.
 Curves (or Straight Lines) along a Particular Coordinate Axis Intersect with the Curves (or Straight Lines) along other Coordinate Axes to form the Grid for a Coordinate System.
 Each such Point of Intersection specifies a Unique Location on the Grid known as a Coordinate Location or a Coordinate Point.

-4. Coordinate Systems can have an Initial Location with repect to which all measurements/calculations are done.
-This location is called the Origin of the Coordinate System.
-Coordinate Systems without a well defined Origin are called Affine Coordinate Systems.
+1. Presence or Absence of an Origin: Coordinate Systems May or May Not have an Initial Location with repect to which all measurements/calculations are done.
+If present, this location is called the Origin of the Coordinate System.

-1. Orthogonal Coordinate Systems: In these Coordinate Systems the Coordinate Axes (or Tangents to the Curves along the Coordinate Axes) are All Mutually Perpendicular to each other at the Point of Intersection.
+The Coordinate Systems in which All the Coordinate Axes (or All the Tangents to the Curves along the Coordinate Axes) are Mutually Perpendicular to each other at the Point of Intersection are called Orthogonal Coordinate Systems.

-2. Oblique Coordinate Systems: In these Coordinate Systems the Coordinate Axes (or Tangents to the Coordinate Axes) are Not All Mutually Perpendicular to each other at the Point of Intersection.
+The Coordinate Systems in which Any One Pair of Coordinate Axes (or Any One Pair of Tangents to the Curves along the Coordinate Axes) are Not Perpendicular to each other at the Point of Intersection are called Oblique Coordinate Systems.

 1. Cartesian Coordinate Systems: These are Orthogonal Coordinate Systems, having all the Coordinate Axes that are Straight Lines.

-7. The choice of a Coordinate System depends on the kind of Geometric Objects / Data Distribution that need to represented or the kind of measurements that need to be done.
+6. The choice of a Coordinate System depends on the Kind of Geometric Objects / Data Distribution that need to represented or the Kind of measurements that need to be done.
 This is because some Coordinate Systems are much more suitable/intutive/easier for certain geometric/data measurements/representations than others.

 Related Topics and Calculators